lakesoul-io/LakeSoul/README.md

 # Tutorials
 Please find tutorials in doc site:

+* Checkout [Examples of Python Data Processing and AI Model Training on LakeSoul](https://github.com/lakesoul-io/LakeSoul/tree/main/python/examples) on how LakeSoul connecting AI to Lakehouse to build a unified and modern data infrastructure.
 * Checkout [LakeSoul Flink CDC Whole Database Synchronization Tutorial](https://lakesoul-io.github.io/docs/Tutorials/flink-cdc-sink) on how to sync an entire MySQL database into LakeSoul in realtime, with auto table creation, auto DDL sync and exactly once guarantee.
 * Checkout [Flink SQL Usage](https://lakesoul-io.github.io/docs/Usage%20Docs/flink-lakesoul-connector) on using Flink SQL to read or write LakeSoul in both batch and streaming mode, with the supports of Flink Changelog Stream semantics and row-level upsert and delete.
 * Checkout [Multi Stream Merge and Build Wide Table Tutorial](https://lakesoul-io.github.io/docs/Tutorials/mutil-stream-merge) on how to merge multiple stream with same primary key (and different other columns) concurrently without join.